 In the Name of the Father is available on DVD from Netflix and streaming from Netflix, Amazon, iTunes and Vudu.

 The Boxer (1996): The great Daniel Day-Lewis plays a boxer who returns to Belfast after doing 14 years in prison.
 Catholic himself, he’s committed to moving the community on from sectarian violence by opening a gym that is open to Catholics and Protestants.
 An IRA commander doesn’t like it, setting up high drama and a thriller ending.
-The superb supporting cast includes Gerald McSorley, Emily Watson and Brian Cox.
+The superb supporting cast includes Gerard McSorley, Emily Watson and Brian Cox.

 The Boxer is available on DVD from Netflix and streaming from Netflix, Amazon, iTunes and Vudu.